-Two of the most powerful Indian groups in North America lived in New York, the Algonquian family and the Iroquois.
+Two of the most powerful Indian groups in North America lived in New York, the Algonquian family and the Haudenosaunee (more commonly know as the Iroquois).
 These tribes were large and well organized, especially the Iroquois.
-The Iroquois federation was the most efficient North American Indian government.
+The Iroquois Confederacy was the most efficient North American Indian government.

 Giovanni da Verrazzano, an Italian explorer sailing for France, was probably the first European to reach New York in 1524.
 Henry Hudson, an Englishman serving the Dutch, sailed up the Hudson River in 1609.
 His exploration gave the Netherlands rights to the territory of much of New York, New Jersey, Delaware, and part of Connecticut.
 The Dutch called this land New Netherland.
 In 1609, the French explorer Samuel de Champlain entered the northern portion of New York, claiming that area for his country.

 In 1621, a group of Dutch merchants formed the Dutch West India Company, and were given exclusive rights to trade in New Netherland for 24 years.
 The company sent 30 families to settle the region in 1624.
 Some of these people founded Fort Orange, now known as Albany.
 This was the first permanent European settlement in New York.
 In 1625, a group of Dutch colonists began building a fort and town, called New Amsterdam, on Manhattan Island.
 The next year, the Dutch governor, Peter Minuit, bought Manhattan from the Indians for goods worth 60 Dutch guilders – about $24.